Ryan018/Deep-Learning-Final-Project/README.md

 # Methodology
 - what is your approach/solution/what did you do?

 To meet our problem statement we wanted to use data that contained both successful and unsuccessful Reddit posts which meant that taking data from r/all or r/popular would not work as those contain only the popular/hot posts at the time.
 We instead opted to pull data from the prior default subreddits which would then contain both sucessfull and unsuccesful posts.
-Although default subreddits are no longer a Reddit feature currently, the most previous defauls were
+Although default subreddits are no longer a Reddit feature currently, the most previous defauls were:

 <table>
     <tr>